Optimal design of experiments to identify latent behavioral types: Introduction

-There are five main parts in this article.
+There are six main parts in this article.
 First, we describe how to optimize experimental design for information gain, and we lay out our methodological improvements to this protocol.
-Second, we evaluate and quantify the extent of these improvements.
-Third, we use our improved procedure to find the optimal experimental design of a classic two-person imperfect information game from behavioral economics \cite{El-Gamal1996EconomicalDesign}.
-Fourth, we conduct an expert prediction experiment to see what experimental designs domain experts would recommend, and we compare these predictions to our algorithmic approach.
-We show that the experts suggested more expensive and less informative experiments.
-Finally, we implement and run five experiments---each with different parameterizations---to illustrate the crucial role that information plays in distinguishing competing models of behavior (in our case, three different models).
-The data from these experiments were best described by a model that casts decision-making as a process of playing the Bayes-Nash equilibrium, but this was not the case in every experiment we ran.
-This prompted us to add a \textit{fourth} model of behavior in our model comparison---a simple Reinforcement Learning model \cite{Erev1998}---that emerged as the best model for describing the observed data.
+Second, we evaluate and quantify the extent of these computational improvements.
+Third, we use our improved procedure to find the optimal experimental design of a classic two-person imperfect information game \cite{El-Gamal1996EconomicalDesign}.
+Fourth, we conduct an expert prediction experiment to see which experimental designs domain experts would recommend, and we compare these predictions to the optimal experiment suggested by our algorithmic approach.
+Fifth, we implement and run five experiments---each with different parameterizations---to illustrate the crucial role that information gain plays in distinguishing competing models of behavior and to showcase the adaptive nature of our approach.
+Finally, we expand the set of behavioral models (with Roth-Erev reinforcement learning) to illustrate how the optimal design procedure can be used iteratively to test behavioral hypotheses as they arise.

-Adding a fourth model well illustrates how the iterative nature of this process is crucial.
-New theories about human behavior continue to emerge, and in this work we describe a protocol to contend with these new models by rapidly comparing them to existing models and ruling them in or out based on experiments that are designed to maximally distinguish between them.
-Further, by combining our optimal design procedure with a wisdom-of-experts survey, we add nuance to ongoing debates about the wisdom of the crowd and its role in experimental design.